🔍

 If you don’t have enough collateral, you can lower the number of options you want to sell until your collateral is sufficient.

-As a Liquidity Provider, can I withdraw my funds from a Liquidity Pool?
+As an LP, can I withdraw my funds from a Liquidity Pool?

 Where can developers access API information?